An introduction to applying learnings from other businesses to your own company

 Companies that you have strong relationships with can be extremely helpful in providing advice.
 Talk to them and your clients to get inspiration for new ways of working – what have they seen another company do that got them excited?

 Keep in touch with people you have met, say on a course or at a networking event.
 Ask them about their experiences of applying things they have learned.
 They will normally be delighted to offer advice and support.

 “Always look for the cost-effective solution.
 There are so many great tools, technological advances and resources available to you.
 Don’t overcomplicate things and maximise everything you have within first before looking externally, so you get maximum gain for minimum input.”

 One study gave companies a ranked list of ten anonymous venders, including themselves, representing the full distribution of businesses in their sector.
 It found that low-performing companies reported profits that were 54 per cent higher than the control group 12 months after receiving the list, suggesting the information led them to make improvements.

-Now you’ve learnt about the underlying factors that affect how you apply learnings from other companies, use our action plan to direct your improvement efforts.
+Now you’ve read about applying learnings to your business, use our action plan to direct your next steps.